Raphhh/puppy-application/README.md

 ### What a controller can do?

-A controller manages the http response.
+A controller manages the HTTP response.
 So, to help you in common actions, you can use Puppy\Controller\AppController.
 This is a simple class that contains some utilities methods.

 #### Which are the AppController methods?